ShaogangRen/EVCD/README.md

 For the tuebingen dataset in Causal Discovery Toolbox, the setup in run_evcd_grid.py can achieve a better result (0.701) than the value reported in the paper.

-Some of the code files are adapted based on ffjord (https://github.com/rtqichen/ffjord).
+Some of the code files were adapted based on ffjord (https://github.com/rtqichen/ffjord).

 ## Citation